Prag8855/aab/content/guides/losing-your-job.md

 If you quit your job, you must give a resignation letter (*[[Kündigungsschreiben]]*).
 Your resignation is only valid when your employer receives that letter.

+If you get fired or laid off, your employer must give you a resignation letter.

 **[How to write and send a resignation letter ➞](/guides/german-resignation-letter)**

 ### Notice period